-The tables below list all of the drinking water contaminants detected during calendar year 2022 unless otherwise indicated.
+The tables below list all of the drinking water contaminants detected during calendar year 2023 unless otherwise indicated.
 The EPA allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not vary significantly from year to year, or our system is not considered vulnerable to this type of contamination.
 Some of our data, though representative, are more than one year old.
 Results of samples in the tables below identify low levels of contaminants detected below EPA limits.
 The presence of these contaminants does not necessarily indicate that the water poses a health risk.

-Contaminants in the Distribution System (units of measurement) MCL MCLG Average Level Detected Range of Detection (multiple samples) Likely Source of Contaminant Violation Disinfectant & Disinfection Byproducts Residual Chlorine (ppm) MRDL=4 MRDLG=4 0.72 0.23-1.19 Water additive used to control microbes NO Total Trihalomethanes (ppb) 80 N/A 7.90 No Range By-product of drinking water Chlorination NO Total Haloacetic Acids ppb) 60 N/A 1.60 No Range By-product of drinking water chlorination Inorganic Copper (ppm) AL=1.3 1.3 ND O 3 Corrosion of household plumbing systems; Erosion of natural deposits NO Lead (ppb) AL= 15 0 ND O 3 Corrosion of household plumbing systems; erosion of natural deposits NO Fluoride4 (ppm) 4 4 0.71 0-1.21 Erosion of natural deposits; water additive to promote strong teeth NO Contaminants in the Plant Water (units of measurement) MCL MCLG Highest Level Detected Range of Detection (multiple sam- ples) Likely Source of Contaminant Violation Inorganic Barium (ppb) 2000 2000 25.79 (2020) No Range Erosion of natural deposits NO Chromium (ppb) 100 100 2 (2020) No Range Erosion of natural deposits NO Fluoride (ppm) 4 4 0.30 No Range Erosion of natural deposits; water additive to promote strong teeth NO Nitrate as Nitrogen (ppm) 10 10 0.48 No Range Runoff from fertilizer use NO Unregulated Sodium (ppm) N/A N/A 83 (2020) No Range Naturally occurring N/A Sulfate (ppm) 2506 N/A 36 No Range Naturally occurring N/A
+Contaminants in the Distribution System (units of measurement) MCL MCLG Average Level Detected Range of Detection (multiple samples) Year Sample Collected Likely Source of Contaminant Violation Disinfectant & Disinfectio n Byproducts Residual Chlorine (ppm) MRDL =4 MRDLG=4 0.7 0.53-0.81 2024 Water additive used to control microbes NO Total Trihalomethanes (ppb) 80 N/A 9.78 No Range 2024 By-product of drinking water chlorination NO Total Haloacetic Acids ppb) 60 N/A ND No Range 2024 By-product of drinking water chlorination Inorganic Copper (ppm) AL=1.3 1.3 ND1,2 O 3 2023 Corrosion of household plumbing systems; erosion of natural deposits NO Lead (ppb) AL= 10 0 ND ^{1,2} O 3 2022 Corrosion of household plumbing systems; erosion of natural deposits NO Fluoride (ppm) 5 4 4 0.53 ND-1.80 2024 Erosion of natural deposits, water additive to promote strong teeth NO

+Contaminants in the Plant Water (units of measurement) MCL MCLG Highest Level Detected Range of Detection (multiple samples) Year Sam- ple Collect- ed Likely Source of Contaminant Violation Inorganic Barium (ppb) 2000 2000 18.392 No Range 2023 Erosion of natural deposits NO Chromium (ppb) 100 100 2.192 No Range 2023 Erosion of natural deposits NO Fluoride (ppm) 4 4 0.72 No Range 2024 Erosion of natural deposits; water additive to promote strong teeth NO Nitrate as Nitrogen (ppm) 10 10 0.42 No Range 2024 Runoff from fertilizer use NO Unregulated 5 Sodium (ppm) N/A N/A 79.00 2 No Range 2023 Naturally occurring N/A Sulfate (ppm) 2506 N/A 56.99 No Range 2024 Naturally occurring N/A